mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

     To briefly talk about SUS and OUS for the example: here we know that Adam views Connection A as offering 30 Utility for Adam and 10 Utility for Eve.
 We also know that the objective change in internal Utility for Adam and Eve will be 20 and 15 respectively.
 Adam's estimations are decent.
 He in correct in his estimation that he will enjoy Connection A more than Eve and that Connection B offers better Utility overall.

     Here Adam will choose to facilitate Connection B simply because in B there is greater SUS for everyone.
 25 + 25 > 30 + 10.
 Adam will have facilitated the Connection that creates the most OUS for everyone.
 While this is the goal for all Humans pre-sin it is not always the case.
 In the example provided if Connection B had offered 10 SUS for both Adam and Eve then Adam would have chosen to facilitate Connection A. This would not have been the OUS optimizing decision, however, Humans are generally pretty good at making rational choices so Adam and Eve would live rather happy lives together simply because they are both choosing to make Connections that optimize OUS for everyone.
 Even if they aren't perfectly optimal they are still very happy in both the short and long run.

+  This will be the case for the majority of S&D Connections.
+Most of the time Adam and Eve will do their own thing.
+They will take each other into account but most of the time they will focus on maximizing their own Internal Utility simply because they are in the position to do so to the greatest extent.
+While Eve could Adam happy, Adam can certainly make Adam happy.

   This was an example of pre-sin decision making for one Human between two connections.
 Let's switch it around and have two Humans with one possible Connection.
 This will be done by having one Supply that both Adam and Eve Demand.
 Only one Demand can Connection with the Supply, so only one Human can have a successful Demand for the Supply.
 In the real world this might be one crab to eat, one chair to sit in, etc.